 How to get a Free ID for Voting

-The presidential election is Tuesday, November 8 and the Wisconsin Division of Motor Vehicles wants the public to be clear on how to obtain identification free of charge that is valid for voting.
+The presidential election is just eight weeks away, and the Wisconsin Division of Motor Vehicles wants the public to be clear on how to obtain identification, free of charge, that is valid for voting.

 Many ID's already meet the voting requirements including driver license, identification card, military or student ID card, etc. If you are not sure if your identification meets the requirements, please visit the Wisconsin Elections Commission website.